 Lastly

 In my article The Best Bow Drill Woods I laid out the best softwoods to use.
 Many of our local woods can be used successfully for the fire plow method.
 You're only limited by the width, depth, and length of the wood.
-To be successful be sure to use a recommended softwood species and that both the hearth board and plow are completely dry.
+To be successful be sure to use a recommended softwood species and make sure the wood is completely dry.

 Leave a Reply